gfnogueira/devops-caffeine/falco-runtime-security/README.md

 # Falco Runtime Security

-Local Proof of Concept for runtime threat detection on containerized workloads using Falco, the CNCF runtime security project.
+PoC for runtime threat detection on containerized workloads using Falco, the CNCF runtime security project.

 ## Objective